-In recent weeks, the Supreme Court of North Carolina has published notices regarding the upcoming rollout of a statewide electronic filing system called Odyssey Integrated Case Management System, or Odyssey ICMS.
+The rollout of a statewide electronic court filing system called Odyssey Integrated Case Management System, or Odyssey ICMS, is officially underway.

 Although Odyssey will be a state-wide program, it will not be implemented across all counties at the same time.
-The current plan is a staggered rollout: starting later this summer, Odyssey will go live in Wake, Lee, Johnston, and Harnett Counties.
-Mecklenburg will follow before the end of the year.
-Beginning in 2022, a new group of counties will switch over to Odyssey every 3 to 4 months.
-Odyssey should be statewide by June 2024.
+The current plan is a staggered rollout: As of February 13, 2023, Odyssey went live in Wake, Lee, Johnston, and Harnett Counties.
+Mecklenburg will follow next.
+From 2023-2024, a new group of counties will switch over to Odyssey as they're ready.
+Odyssey should be statewide by the end of 2024.
 If all goes well in the early groups, the later groups may see earlier rollout dates.

 Take note that this timeline is subject to change.
 You can keep tabs on the rollout by visiting the NC Courts website.
 There, the Judicial Branch will maintain a list of counties in which Odyssey has gone live.